Way back in history:

 spend, but nonetheless they still walked, biked, bussed, or drove in

-massive numbers to speedway and stock-car races; no cursed TV at home
+massive numbers to speedway and stock-car races; no "goggle box" at home

 Wembley Lions speedway team having a supporters' club with 66,000